annacakes281/escape-the-dungeon/README.md

 #### Functions
 * There are several functions for the game, each one serving a different purpose.
+* When enterting each room the player will be asked whether they want to clear the terminal, this is just to clean up space so that it is not getting too busy.
+* Each room (except 'room 5') players will be asked whether they want to view their 'stats' and 'inventory', so that players can keep track of these throughout the game.
 * The main gameplay functions include: rooms, attack, checking stats, collecting items, using items, and puzzles/traps.

 <img src="readme-images/function-example-1.png" alt="Function code example 1">